s30n4/TodoList/README.md

 -	  Community version is fine

+-	Ensure you have the .Net 5 runtime and hosting bundle installed: https://dotnet.microsoft.com/download/dotnet/5.0'

 -	Ensure you have nodejs 12+ installed

 -	    Use `node -v` to check your version